-We derive our revenues primarily from licensing our software applications, providing maintenance support and professional services.
-Additionally, a growing portion of our revenues are derived from subscriptions to our clouddelivered software.
+We derive our revenues primarily from licensing our software applications, providing maintenance support, and professional services.
+Additionally, a growing portion of our revenues are derived from subscriptions to our cloud-delivered software.

-We will adopt ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" on August 1, 2018.
+We will adopt Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) on August 1, 2018.
 We currently intend to apply the Modified Retrospective Method.
-We have evaluated the potential impact of Topic 606 on our revenue recognition policy and practices and have concluded that Topic 606 will impact the pattern of our revenue recognition associated with our software licenses.
+We have evaluated the potential impact of Topic 606 on our revenue recognition policy and practices and have concluded that Topic 606 will impact the pattern of our revenue recognition associated with our term software licenses, software subscriptions, and to a lesser extent, our cloud-based subscriptions.
 Refer to Note 1 of the Notes to Condensed Consolidated Financial Statements included in this Form 10-Q for further details on our evaluation of the potential impact of Topic 606 and our accounting policy related to revenue recognition.